Duff McKagan: 1985–1997: Guns N' Roses, Believe in Me and Neurotic Outsiders

 In March 1985, McKagan replaced bassist Ole Beich in Guns N' Roses, which was newly founded by singer Axl Rose, rhythm guitarist Izzy Stradlin of Hollywood Rose, lead guitarist Tracii Guns and drummer Rob Gardner of L.A.
 Guns.
 McKagan's Road Crew bandmates Slash and Steven Adler joined the band two months later, after Guns and Gardner quit respectively.
 After two days of rehearsal, the line-up played its debut gig at The Troubadour on June 6.
 In 1987, Guns N' Roses released its debut album, Appetite for Destruction, which to date has sold over 28 million copies worldwide, 18 million of which were in the United States, making it the best-selling debut album of all time in the U.S. The following year, the band released G N' R Lies, which sold over five million copies in the U.S. alone, despite containing only eight tracks, four of which were included on the previously released EP Live ?!*@ Like a Suicide.

 In May 1991, Guns N' Roses embarked on the two-and-a-half-year-long Use Your Illusion Tour.
 The following September, the band released the long-awaited albums Use Your Illusion I and Use Your Illusion II, which debuted at No. 2 and No. 1 respectively on the U.S. chart, a feat unachieved by any other group.
 In 1993, the band released "The Spaghetti Incident?", a cover album of mostly punk songs, which proved less successful than its predecessors.
 McKagan took on lead vocals on four songs, including live favorite "Attitude", originally by the Misfits.
 That same year, McKagan released his debut solo album Believe in Me, on which he sang lead vocals and played virtually every instrument.

-On April 3, 1993 while touring with Guns N' Roses, McKagan was hit in the head with a beer bottle filled with urine thrown by a fan in Sacramento, Ca. He was sent to the hospital minutes later.
+On April 3, 1993, while touring with Guns N' Roses, McKagan was hit in the head with a beer bottle filled with urine thrown by a fan in Sacramento, California.
+He was sent to the hospital minutes later.
 Axl Rose said this to the crowd after McKagan was hit: